DTF Transfers

 But if you are doing a short run (say 24 or less) and you've got a few colours in your design (say 3 or more) then a DTF transfer could very well be the best solution (especially if your print is small).
 Our order system will give you a heads-up when a DTF transfer sheet will cost less.

 So for us, offering DTF transfer solutions through our site, along with our screen prints, is an exciting logical step.
 Our customers are small decorators that, in many cases, DTF transfers will be a better solution than our screen printed transfers.
-And or course our personal service comes with it.
+And of course our personal service comes with it.

 Choosing a DTF sheet size.